Nerdieworks/nerdieworks.nl/content/_index.md

 They say data has become more valuable than gold.
 My problem with the current business model of many great "free" services, is that you can't opt out by paying a subscription fee.
-Thus I decided to start self-hosting and learn some DevOps-ing along the way.
+Thus I decided to start self-hosting and learn some DevOps skills along the way.